fghinzelli/fghinzelli.github.io/vim.md

 ## Plugins
 - NERDTree
   - (s) Select a new file and split the screen

+## Insert new colorscheme
+- Download the file of the scheme in ~/.vim/colors
+- Set parameter colorscheme in .vimrc

 ## Record a sequence of commands